asam-ev/qc-framework/doc/manual/using_the_framework.md

 Additionally it is possible to link issues that correspond to a 3D error with a viewer application.
 A 3D error is an error in the 3D model of the road network.

-It gets marked with a little icon in the left part of the ReportGUI window.
+A viewer application based on the [esmini simulator](https://esmini.github.io/) is provided together with the ASAM Quality Checker Framework.
+Please refer to the [esmini viewer plugin](esmini_viewer_plugin.md) installation guide for details.

-This viewer is not part of the Open Source distributution of the ASAM Quality Checker Framework framework, but we provide a binding mechanism which let's you provide your own implementation.
+The ASAM Quality Checker Framework also provide a binding mechanism which lets you provide your own integration to third-party viewer application.
 Please refer to [the documentation](viewer_interface.md) for details.

 ## Add Self Implemented CheckerBundles and ReportModules